-This is the option Washington should go with if the idea is to let Smith and/or Allen compete for the starting job in 2021.
-However, Minshew should still prove to be an upgrade over the only incumbent on the depth chart.
+This is the option Washington should go with if the idea is to let Heinicke truly compete for the starting job in 2021.
+However, Gardner Minshew could still prove to be an upgrade over the only incumbent on the depth chart.

-The Jacksonville Jaguars are in the driver’s seat to draft Clemson’s Trevor Lawrence first overall in all likelihood, meaning Minshew becomes expendable.
+The Jacksonville Jaguars are going to draft Clemson’s Trevor Lawrence first overall in all likelihood, meaning Minshew becomes expendable.
 Teams can acquire him for cents on the dollar, as he’s still on his cheap rookie contract for two more seasons.
 This makes Minshew the most underrated trade chip in the NFL.

 Beyond the obvious bang for the buck, once upon a time there was something called Minshew Mania in Jacksonville.
 Taking over unexpectedly as a rookie for injured Super Bowl MVP Nick Foles, Minshew played extremely well in a tough spot with the deck stacked against him, as PFF highlighted here:

 Ever since, the Jags have sabotaged any efforts Minshew has made to establish himself as a viable answer at the position, and an injury prevented him from starting more than nine games in 2020 on a team clearly trying to “Tank for Trevor.”